koding/koding/README.gitlab.markdown

 docker-compose up
 ```

-This should start koding on `localhost:8090` by default there is no team
+This should start koding on `localhost:8090`.

+By default there is no team exists in Koding DB.
+You'll need to create a team
-created in Koding DB.
-But `gitlab` team is enabled for GitLab integrations on
+called `gitlab` which is the default team name for GitLab integration in the
 configuration.
-To make you can create the `gitlab` team as
+To make things in order it's recommended to create the `gitlab`
-usual before starting on configuring.
+team first thing after setting up Koding.

 ### GitLab